substack/hyperdrive-deferred-archive/readme.md

 # hyperdrive-deferred-archive

-buffer API calls for a hyperdrive archive for when the instance is available
+buffer API calls for a hyperdrive archive for when an instance is available

 # example